Ismael-San/SQL/BACI : International Trade Database /README.md

 ### Introduction

 BACI (Base pour l'Analyse du Commerce International) is a bilateral trade flow dataset published by Guillaume Gaulier and Soledad from the CEPII, based on data collected from the United Nations COMTRADE.
-Several reasons explain the computation of BACI by Gaulier and Soledad:
+Several reasons explain the computation of BACI by B.Gaulier and Soledad:

 1. Incomplete Data: COMTRADE presents some missing values/flows in the country reports sent to the United Nations, leading to incomplete data.
 2. Classification Issues: Some countries use the SITC classification, an older system instead of the current Harmonized System, can lead to lack of readibility.